zacanger/profane-words/README.md

 what at least half of these words mean.

 This includes words from several other lists, with some 'ok words' filtered out.
+*Note* because this project started out as a compilation of other lists, there may still be false positives that I missed here!
+If you come across something that doesn't make sense, please open an issue or a PR!

 For other languages, you may wish to check [here](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words).